And the LORD will guide you continually

-We lived in Arizona for six years and some areas of the dessert are beautiful and full of things to look at while others are parched and scorched by heat or fire have very little to draw are attention.
+We lived in Arizona for six years and some areas of the dessert are beautiful and full of things to look at but others that are parched and scorched by heat or fire have very little to draw our attention.
 One redeeming quality of being in a scorched place is that there is very little to distract us from God and our need for Him.
 We thirst for God like a man living in a desert without water.

 O God, you are my God; earnestly I seek you;

 as in a dry and weary land where there is no water.

 – Psalm 63:1 ESV